 Gone are the days of pouring money into a magazine ad and crossing your fingers.
 Top employers are now looking for marketers who can show the results of their efforts with data.

 Whether you’re running a six-figure campaign that spans search, social and email, or just testing a new strategy with LinkedIn ads, you’ll need to use conversion rates, impression numbers, and other key data points to justify your ad spend.

-If you can visualize data, and know your way around Excel and Google Analytics, you’ll have plenty of job opportunities - like joining iHeartRadio as a digital marketing manager.
+If you can visualize data, and know your way around Excel and Google Analytics, you’ll have plenty of job opportunities - like joining iHeartRadio as a marketing analyst.
 In this role, you’d track listening hours to measure the engagement of existing customers, and drive new subscriptions with emails and in-app push campaigns.
-The starting salary could be as high as $106,000.
+The starting salary could be as high as $79,000.
 Impress the right people, and you’ll have plenty of opportunities to move up the marketing ladder in this global company.